Gidhaur, Bihar: Rail

-Gidhaur lies on the Delhi–Howrah main railway line.
-The Gidhaur railway station (station code GHR) is 2 kilometers away from the center of town.
+Gidhaur lies on the Howrah–Delhi main line section of East Central Railway of Danapur Division The Gidhaur railway station (station code: GHR) is 2 kilometers away from the center of town.
 Presently, ten express train and eight passenger train stops here.
 The railway station can be reached by auto-rickshaw and tumtum (horse-cart).
 Jhajha, a major railway station, connects Gidhaur to across the country.

 Road

 State Highway SH-18 passes through Gidhaur main market alongside Minto tower, connecting it to district headquarters Jamui and nearby major railway station Jhajha.
 The condition of the road has dramatically improved in last 5 years.

 Ulai river bridge connects southern smaller villages to the town.

 Air

 There is a small helipad at Surendra Singh stadium which is used to land small helicopters.

 Climate

 Gidhaur has a humid subtropical climate with extremely hot summers from late March to early June, the monsoon season from late June to late September and a mild winter from November to February.
 In summer, Temperature rises to 45 °C and in winter It goes down to 5 °C. The table below details historical monthly averages for climate variables.